Back to Blogs

 Initial Steps: Assessing Bribery Risk

+Understand the role of leadership, board oversight, and cultivating a culture of integrity in promoting effective ABAC compliance programs.
 A company's efforts in cultivating a culture of integrity start at the top.
-Leadership's role in ABAC efforts is pivotal; they must not only endorse ABAC principles but embody them in their daily decision-making and communication.
+Leadership's role in ABAC efforts is pivotal; they must not only endorse ABAC principles but also embody them in their daily decision-making and communication.
 Leaders must be visible champions of anti-bribery and anti-corruption policies, setting a clear expectation that integrity is not negotiable.
 Their commitment sends a powerful message throughout the organization that establishes a strong ethical foundation.

 Beyond internal employees, engaging external stakeholders is also essential in fostering a culture of integrity.
 Suppliers, partners, and even customers should be aware of the company's commitment to ABAC principles.
-Engaging with these groups through training, communication, and contractual obligations can help to extend the culture of integrity beyond the boundaries of the company, creating a broader community of ethical practices.
+Engaging with these groups through training, communication, and contractual obligations can help extend the culture of integrity beyond the company's boundaries, creating a broader community of ethical practices.

 Drafting and Implementing ABAC Compliance Policies